MadBar/calculator-madeleineb/README.md

   Here firstNr is always 0, so when getting randomed second 0, inside the method - it checks for Infinite, and when two 0 the result becomes NaN..!
 So maybe add a check for NaN in that statement aswell..
   1. 	//QUESTION: Do we really need try catch?
 Program never seems so access it?
 Divition tests
 1. //QUESTION: Is ther ANY point to have a loop here?
 Maybe? testDivideSecondZero
+1. //Q: Javadoc - ok to only have in interfaces?
+1. //Q: target (therefor the index) don't get added to github.
+Should it?